-He pisses people off that much that he is framed for a murder and sent to prison – the same one he sent everyone else throughout the years, so as you can imagine he ain’t the most popular resident at the prison
+He pisses people off so much that he is framed for a murder and sent to prison – the same one he sent everyone else throughout the years, so as you can imagine he ain’t the most popular resident at the prison

 Although I would prefer this flick to be an all-out hardcore action/crime film, A Violent Prosecutor has been categorised as a comedy/crime movie.
 Every comedy that I have seen from S.K has always been great and filled with great laugh-out-loud, non-obvious comedy.

-It still looks like its gonna be pretty hardcore though.
+It still looks like it’s gonna be pretty hardcore though.

 I think the premise for Island could do just that, it sounds like it could be a nice, creepy ghost story.

-When a man looses his family in an accident – he moves into his family home which he inherited.
+When a man loses his family in an accident – he moves into his family home which he inherited.
 The house is situated on an Island, and locals believe that a supernatural force resides there.